Showing posts with label writing tricks. Show all posts

 In Conclusion...

-If you're determined to create your own brand of Magic for your stories, your best place to start is with the History of Magic that already exists for whatever culture you happen to be writing in.
+If you're determined to create your own brand of Magic for your stories, the best place to start is with the History of Magic that already exists for whatever culture you happen to set your story in; Chinese, Japanese, Norse, Celtic, Polynesian, African, European Medieval...
 Use it as a jumping off point, or a framework that explains why your magic works the way it does.
 Simply adjust the facts to fit the story you want to write.
 Add things, or subtract things as needed.

 After all, we love Fantasy stories too.
 If we didn't, we wouldn't be practicing magic in the first place.